What is a Sprag Clutch?

 - Industrial Fan: Motor Protection

-A production line that moves to one position, stops, waits and then moves one position over is a good example of how an indexing clutch works.
+A good example is a production line that moves to one position then stops, waits, and then moves one position over.
+This motion is controlled, deliberate, and guided by a one-way sprag clutch.

-Many types of conveyors, assembly machines and production machines use an indexing sprag clutch to do business and for added safety precautions in case of motor or electrical failure.
+An indexing sprag clutch can also be an added safety precaution in case of a motor or electrical failure.